oymotion/roh_firmware/FAQs/FAQs_EN.md

 **A:** Follow these steps:

 1. Confirm that the communication interface is the same.
-Do not use RS485 to communicate with the CAN version of the SmartHand.
+Do not use RS485 to communicate with the CAN version of the ROHand.
 2. Ensure that the USB-to-RS485 module or USB-to-PCAN module provided by OYMotion is used.
 3. Check for loose or damaged wiring.
 When using quick-connect terminals, ensure the metal part of the cable makes proper contact, or use a crimping tool to securely attach terminals to the cable.
    ![wiring terminal](res/wiring_terminal.png)